UBB-bibliometrics/search-strategies/Music_therapy.md

 # Music therapy search string

+Author: Eli H. Seland, University of Bergen.

 ## Scope
-Publications about music therapy in Cristin
+Publications about music therapy in Norwegian and English.
+Scientific publications and theses.

 ## Search strategy

-Search in Cristin for publications, using keywords in Norwegian and English, in combination with journal, book and anthology names
+Search in Cristin for publications, using keywords in Norwegian and English, in combination with journal, book and anthology names.
+The search is designed for searching in the Cristin database (Norway's national research information system), in Tableau via DUCT (from Sikt).

 ```